vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 Multiple performance vectors or features may have an impact on performance.
 For example, to achieve 1 Gb/s of SSL throughput and 2000 TPS of SSL with EC certificates, NSX Advanced Load Balancer recommends two cores.

 NSX Advanced Load Balancer Service Engines may be configured with as little as 1 vCPU core and 2 GB RAM, or up to 64 vCPU cores and 256 GB RAM.
-It is recommended for a Service Engine to have at least 4 GB of memory when Geo
+It is recommended for a Service Engine to have at least 4 GB of memory when GeoDB is in use.

 ## Container Registry